Items for Revenue and Expense

 The following are some best practices for nonprofit items:

-• Create at least one revenue item corresponding to each income account in your chart of accounts that you plan to use to record revenue transactions.
-The non-inventory for sale item type is preferred for these items.
-For example, create items for contributions, membership dues, grant income, pledges, and other income sources, as needed.
+• Create at least one revenue item for each income account you’ll use for revenue transactions in your chart of accounts.
+The non-inventory for sale item type works best for these.
+For example, create items for contributions, membership dues, grant income, pledges, and other income sources as needed.

-• If you use billing and amortization schedules, create items to reduce the need to override the default billing or amortization schedules when the items are added to transactions.
+• If you use billing and amortization schedules, create items so you don’t have to override the defaults when adding them to transactions.

 • Leave the NetSuite segmentation fields (Department and Class) blank.
-You can set the values on the transactions.
+You can set these values directly on the transactions.

-• For expenses, create item records for items you purchase for internal use or occasional resale.
+• For expenses, create item records for things you buy for internal use or occasional resale.

-• Use parent-child item hierarchy to create logical relationships between items to facilitate reporting.
+• Use parent-child item hierarchy to set up logical relationships between items for easier reporting.

-• Consult with your accountant before setting up tax schedules.
-Taxation rules on items vary dramatically by state, exemption status, and type of item.
+• Talk to your accountant before setting up tax schedules.
+Tax rules on items can vary a lot by state, exemption status, and item type.

 Related Topics